rwsarmstrong/strongtrack/README.md

 # Installation and running
-Assuming you have python and the libraries listed above installed correctly run python strongtrack.py
+Assuming you have python and the libraries listed above installed correctly run python strongtrack.py If you have using the executable nagivate to the 'executable' and run 'strongtrack.exe'.

 Now in 0.5 you'll be presented with a GUI interface where you can pick a video to analyse as well as the option to create a new model or load up a previously created model.